pharaox/carnalitas_x/README.md

 * `court_position_does_not_already_have_a_job_trigger`: Added *Slave Eunuch* and *Mameluke Captain* court positions to the list of "jobs".
 * `can_recruit_character_to_court_trigger`: Disabled the *Invite to Court* interaction for slaves.
 * `kick_from_court_validity_trigger`: Disabled the *Dismiss* interaction for slaves.
-* `carn_gender_can_impregnate_trigger`: Prevented eunuchs from impregnating, and also from getting Carnalitas DT traits.

 ### Effects (`scripted_effects`)